Masha Slamovich: MK Ultra (2023–2024)

-The System and Knockouts World Champion (2024–present)
+The System and Knockouts World Champion (2024–2025)

 In April 2024, The System tried to convince Slamovich to team up with Alisha Edwards to challenge for the TNA Knockouts World Tag Team Championship.
 On the Countdown to Rebellion pre-show, after Spitfire retained the titles against Decay (Havok and Rosemary), Slamovich and Edwards confronted Spitfire from the entrance ramp.
 On 3 May at Under Siege, Slamovich and Edwards defeated Spitfire to win the TNA Knockouts World Tag Team Championship, this marked her third reign with the title.
 At Victory Road, Slamovich defended the TNA Knockouts World Tag Team Championship, alongside Tasha Steelz (who took the place of Alisha Edwards due to her not being medically able to compete) against Spitfire in a losing effort.
-After the match, Alisha and Steelz turned on Slamovich and attacked her, thus kicking Slamovich out of The System and turning Slamovich face in the process.
+After the match, Alisha and Steelz turned on Slamovich and attacked her, thus kicking Slamovich out of The System and turning face in the process.

 On 26 October at Bound for Glory, Slamovich defeated Jordynne Grace to win the TNA Knockouts World Championship for the first time.
 On 29 November at Turning Point, Slamovich made her first successful title defense against Grace in a two out of three falls match.
 On 13 December at Final Resolution, Slamovich defeated Tasha Steelz in a Falls Count Anywhere match to retain the TNA Knockouts World Championship.
 At Genesis on 19 January 2025, Slamovich defeated Rosemary in a Clockwork Orange House of Fun match to retain the TNA Knockouts World Championship.
 At Sacrifice, Slamovich defeated NXT's Cora Jade to retain the TNA Knockouts World Championship.
 At Rebellion, she retained her title against Tessa Blanchard.
 Slamovich successfully defended the TNA Knockouts World Championship against Victoria Crawford on 23 May at Under Siege and Léi Yǐng Lee on 6 June at Against All Odds.

 On 20 July at Slammiversary, Slamovich dropped the Knockouts World Championship to NXT's Jacy Jayne in a Winner Takes All match in which Jayne's NXT Women's Championship was also on the line, ending her reign at 267 days.
+In September 2025, Slamovich was removed from television and creative plans following allegations of domestic violence against her.
+On 10 December, it was reported that Slamovich's TNA contract had expired and was not renewed, ending her six-year tenure with the promotion.

+Major League Wrestling (2026–present)

+On September 12, 2026 at MLW Fightland, Slamovich (competing under the mononym Masha), accompanied by Contra Unit's leader and manager Josef Samael, made her MLW debut and attacked Clara Carter before defeating Lady Frost; that same night, during the MLW Fusion tapings, Masha defeated Shotzi Blackheart to win the MLW World Women's Featherweight Championship.